Net Energy Metering (NEM) for Solar Customers

 What You’ll Get

-• Credit Accrual and Premium Payment Rates – If you generate more electricity than you use during a month, you will receive a credit for excess generation at full retail rates that will be automatically applied toward future electricity usage.
-At the end of the 12-month cycle (which starts in April), net generation will be cashed out at the PG&E compensation rate plus $0.02 per kWh.
+• Credit Accrual and Premium Payment Rates — If you generate more electricity than you use during a month, you will receive a credit for excess generation at full retail rates that will be automatically applied toward future electricity usage.
+At the end of the annual NEM cycle (April to April), net exports will be cashed out at the Net Surplus Compensation (NSC) rate plus $0.02 per kWh, up to a $5,000 annual limit.

 • Cash Out Annually — Cash-out payments will be automatically processed annually.
 For payment amounts greater than $200, you will receive a check.
 Payments of $200 or less will appear on your monthly statement as a bill credit.